Change of Financial Circumstances

 Temple University strives to offer our families the best financial aid offers possible within the boundaries of federal, state, and university funding.
 However, we understand the FAFSA does not always capture the most accurate financial snapshot of your household, and that certain circumstances may present your family with unique financial challenges.
 If your family has experienced a significant change of financial circumstances, you may be able to request a Family Contribution Appeal to have your federal financial aid eligibility reevaluated.
 Requesting an appeal does not guarantee an adjustment can be made to the financial aid offer, and the review process will require our office to request additional documentation.

 Appeals for 2023-2024 are now open.
-Students can access the request from the SFS Dashboard.
+Students can access the request from the SFS Dashboard (see below for instructions).
+Appeals for the 2024-2025 year will be made available after financial aid offers are issued.

 Steps for Initiating an Appeal